AxisCommunications/axis-aws-kinesis-vsp/README.md

     - To build the image first set the following environment variables in your shell:

         ```sh
-        export IMAGE_NAME=<Choose a name to tag the new image running with certificate with>
+        export IMAGE_NAME=<Choose a name to tag the new image running with certificate>
         export IMAGE_TAG=<Choose either latest-armv7hf or latest-aarch64>
         export DEVICE_IP=<camera IP>
         ```